younginnovations/hookah/Readme.md

 It can be integrated with travis CI to run the test on each push check the `.travis.yml` file in root of this project.
 It can be integrated in the same way with other CI systems too.

+## Contribute

+We would like to hear from you.